chimericdream/worldofpannotia.com/src/_wondrous_items/incense-of-meditation.md

   marketPriceSpecial: ""
   weight: "1 lb"
   description: |
     This small rectangular block of sweet smelling incense is visually indistinguishable from nonmagical incense until lit.
-When it is burning, the special fragrance and pearly-hued smoke of this special incense are recognizable by anyone making a DC 15 _spellcraft_ check.
+When it is burning, the special fragrance and pearly-hued smoke of this special incense are recognizable by anyone making a DC 15 {% skill_link spellcraft %} check.

     When a divine spellcaster lights a block of _incense of meditation_ and then spends 8 hours praying and meditating nearby, the incense enables him to prepare all his spells as though affected by the Maximize Spell feat.
 However, all the spells prepared in this way are at their normal level, not at three levels higher (as with the regular metamagic feat).